VAIJ-TEJAS/Articles/Mastering Web Scraping with Python/draft1.md

 <div class="div-red"> <span class="alert-header">Caution:</span> <span class="alert-body"> Make sure `pip` is installed on your system.</span> </div>

-Working in a virtual environment is recommended since it reduces conflicts with other projects and helps manage dependencies.

 - Creating a virtual environment:

 		python -m venv sampenv